gonative-cc/relayer/contrib/bitcoin-mock.md

 #### Extract fork

-We can extract any block between a specific range.
+Extracts any block between a specified range.
 This command below returns the list of block headers in this range.

 ```sh
 ./create-fork.sh extract <fork-name> <start> <end>